MingkunLishigure/SiCL/README.md

 📚MaskCL focuses on a novel task: **unsupervised clothes changing person re-identification**.

-📚We have achieved remarkably outstanding results!!!!
+🚀We have achieved remarkably outstanding results!!!!
-And to the best of our knowledge, **this is the first work of its kind in the domain of clothes changing person re-identification**!!!
+🚀And to the best of our knowledge, **this is the first work of its kind in the domain of clothes changing person re-identification**!!!

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/maskcl-semantic-mask-driven-contrastive/unsupervised-person-re-identification-on-ltcc)](https://paperswithcode.com/sota/unsupervised-person-re-identification-on-ltcc?p=maskcl-semantic-mask-driven-contrastive)